hallaji/hallaji/stories/cultureamp/en.md

   ability to build new features and to operate, maintain, and grow the platform at scale.
-- Contributed to the large portion of feature flag and toggle management project with LaunchDarkly provider including architectural decisions, operations, flags provisioning, documentation and general maintenance.
+- Contributed to the large portion of feature flag and toggle management project with LaunchDarkly provider including architectural decisions, flags provisioning and operations using `Golang`, `AWS CDK` and `Terraform`.
 - Developed wrappers for LaunchDarkly’s SDKs introducing client-side `JS` and `React` packages, and also server-side `Node.js` and `Golang` packages in order to abstract the initialisation process and create a uniform way of exposing user information